NiltonRodriguez/CS50x-2020-Final-Project-MellowLand/README.md

 ## Description:

-Mellow Land is a Platform game developed in Lua with Löve2D.
+Mellow Land is a Platform game developed in Lua with [Löve2D](https://love2d.org/) framework.
 Inspired on Mario, Megaman, Kirby and other classic platform games.

 The main character is Mellow, who have the ability to change element when collect the element Coins.